erdaifuu/transgendr/content/pages/home.md

 This is not a detailed guide to trans, non-binary, and gender nonconforming folks.
 You can find a list of other great resources [here](temp).

 This is, however, where you should begin your journey: whether that shall be one of self discovery, of learning to put down hate, or simply one of curiosity.
 Welcome!
 This space is meant to be **100% neutral**, with its ultimate goal being to **educate**.
-No matter your political leaning, you should be able to enjoy this wiki, as it is sourced from
+No matter your political leaning, you should be able to enjoy this wiki, as most information is sourced from reputable articles and research papers.

 ::: callout
 *callout: Keep in mind that any page with an asterisk (\*) means it is influenced by personal emotions and subjects, and are subjective in nature.
 Still, they are incredibly helpful pieces nontheless.*